-INTRODUCTION.
-The intermediate state (IS) in type-I superconductors is a classical example of a thermodynamically equilibrium system with spatially modulated phases, where a continuous medium is split for domains of different phases.
-Alike structures with strikingly similar domain patterns are known in a broad variety of physical-chemical systems, in which the pattern forms due to competition between various energy contributions in the system free energy \cite{Seul}.
-Relative simplicity in tuning the domain separation (period of the domain structure) in the IS by varying the applied magnetic field and/or temperature, makes the IS a unique and very interesting object for studies of such systems.
-Recently, being attracted by the beauty of domain patterns and long-standing challenges of the IS physics \cite{Shoenberg, Tinkham, Landafshitz_II}, some of us revisited this state experimentally, what resulted in the development of a new theoretical model for the first time consistently addressing all properties of the IS in samples of a planar geometry \cite{IS, MM}.
+The intermediate state (IS) in type-I superconductors is a classical example of a thermodynamically equilibrium systems with spatially modulated phases, where a continuous medium is split into domains of different phases.
+Such systems with strikingly similar domain patterns are known in a broad variety of physical-chemical formations, in which the pattern constitutes due to competition between various energy contributions in the system free energy \cite{Seul}.
+The relative simplicity in tuning the domain separation (period of the domain structure) in the IS by varying the applied magnetic field and/or temperature, makes the IS a unique and very interesting object for studies of such systems.
+Recently, being attracted by the beauty of domain patterns (see, e.g., \cite{Faber,Livingston,Huebener}) and long-standing challenges of the IS physics \cite{Shoenberg, Tinkham, Landafshitz_II}, some of us revisited the problem of the IS experimentally.
+This resulted in the development of a new theoretical model, which consistently addresses properties of the IS in samples of a planar geometry \cite{IS, MM}.